diegovalle/Homicide-MX-Drug-War/readme.md

 * Maps and charts with the change in homicide rate from 2006 to 2008
 * If you run merge.bat you get a merged chart of the bar plots and maps
 * A small multiples chart with the murder rate of each state from 1990 to 2008

+Benford:

+* Do the homicide data follow Benford's law?

+missing-homicides

+* Why is there such a big difference between the two sources (police records and vital statistics) of homicide data

+drugs:

+* Correlation between drug use and homicides

 Notes
 -----